mne-tools/mne-python/doc/source/manual/convert.rst

 data file so that the raw data can be read directly from the original fif file using Matlab file I/O routines.

-.. note:: The MNE Matlab toolbox described in Chapter 10 provides    direct access to raw fif files without a need for conversion to    mat file format first.
+.. note:: The MNE Matlab toolbox described in :ref:`ch_matlab` provides    direct access to raw fif files without a need for conversion to    mat file format first.
 Therefore, it is recommended that you use    the Matlab toolbox rather than  mne_raw2mat which    creates large files occupying disk space unnecessarily.

 Command-line options
 ====================